A collaborative quilt is a creative way for children to work together!

-It is hard to tell here but there are two pieces of paper that are stapled together so the quilt can be stuffed with newspaper later.
+It is hard to tell here, but there are two pieces of paper that are stapled together so the quilt can be stuffed with newspaper.

-What I particularly liked about this activity is the children using the floor as a space to color or create.
-It allows them to sit or lay down and participate in a very relaxed manner.
-I noticed that children who may normally rush through the coloring process really took their time while on the floor.
+What I particularly liked about this activity is that the children used the floor as a space to color and create.
+It allowed them to sit or lay down and participate in a very relaxed manner.
+I noticed children who may have otherwise rushed through the coloring process really took their time while on the floor.

 Available on Amazon